-The AVERAGE MSG RETURN TIME is the time taken for Direct Output messages to return to the sender in a Direct I/O ring configuration (this value is not applicable for non-ring configurations).
+The AVERAGE MSG RETURN TIME is the time taken for direct output messages to return to the sender in a direct input/output ring configuration (this value is not applicable for non-ring configurations).
 This is a rolling average calculated for the last 10 messages.
 There are two return times for dual-channel communications modules.

-The UNRETURNED MSG COUNT values (one per communications channel) count the Direct Output messages that do not make the trip around the communications ring.
-The CRC FAIL COUNT values (one per communications channel) count the Direct Output messages that have been received but fail the CRC check.
+The UNRETURNED MSG COUNT values (one per communications channel) count the direct output messages that do not make the trip around the communications ring.
+The CRC FAIL COUNT values (one per communications channel) count the direct output messages that have been received but fail the CRC check.
 High values for either of these counts may indicate on a problem with wiring, the communication channel, or the relay(s).
 The UNRETURNED MSG COUNT and CRC FAIL COUNT values can be cleared using the CLEAR DIRECT I/O COUNTERS command.

-The DIRECT INPUT x values represent the state of the x-th Direct Input.
+The DIRECT INPUT x values represent the state of the x-th direct input.